-- Finance, investment, skills and capacity development for diaspora entrepreneurs, example: AFFORD is delivering the Diaspora Finance and Investment (DFI) of the Common Ground Initiative (CGI).
-DFI will stimulate diaspora investments to create jobs and enhance the African social economy.
-In 2017, this programme will deliver a Rwandan diaspora bond. - Government marketing their national bonds to their diaspora, example: Homestrings which provides a marketing platform to support governments and financial institutions to pool resources from its diaspora. - Diaspora philanthropy, example: Calvert Foundation harnesses investment from individual and institutional investors, including the diaspora.
-Through its proprietary platform vested.org, the diaspora can make investments starting from as little as \$20 - current initiatives through vested.org are focused on India and Latin America. - Technical business support, example: GIZ (Germany) technical assistance programme which provides business skills to diaspora and migrant enterprises MITOS tool box. - Expanding and strengthening private diaspora enterprises in country of origin / heritage, example: Fisheries project which promotes job creation at the community level both for men and women (example in Bangladesh, a project supported by BASUG.) - Nairobi Action Plan on Remittances: which proposes a goal to reduce remittance costs in Africa to 3% by 2020.
+- Diaspora philanthropy, example: Calvert Foundation harnesses investment from individual and institutional investors, including the diaspora.
+Through its proprietary platform vested.org, the diaspora can make investments starting from as little as \$20 - current initiatives through vested.org are focused on India and Latin America. - o Technical business support, example: GIZ (Germany) technical assistance programme which provides business skills to diaspora and migrant enterprises MITOS tool box. - Expanding and strengthening private diaspora enterprises in country of origin / heritage, example: Fisheries project which promotes job creation at the community level both for men and women (example in Bangladesh, a project supported by BASUG.) - Nairobi Action Plan on Remittances: that proposes a goal to reduce remittance costs in Africa to 3% by 2020.

-5. Suggestions for recommendations for the 2016 GFMD CSD 2016
+4. Suggestions for recommendations for the 2016 GFMD CSD 2016